PhotoboothProject/photobooth/docs/faq/index.md

 `frame` (optional) the real path to the frame to be used, else the default collage frame configuration will be used.
 `apply_frame` needed if `frame` is defined.
 Needs `once` or `always` to be defined, else the default collage configuration will be used.
 `background` (optional) the real path to the background image to be used.

+The single framed images work only if the property `apply_frame` is set to `always` otherwise it will not apply any frame (when it's set to `off`) or apply only once (when it's set to `once`).

+The `placeholder` works just like the property in the admin: if enabled the image set into `placeholderpath` will be applied at the position set into `placeholderposition`.

 ---